 Have you ever wondered how to preserve leaves?
 We tried out two different methods- one using glycerin and one using wax paper.
-Here are our results and how you can try it yourself!
+Here are our results and how you can try with kids for a fun fall craft!

-Are you following our Fall Crafts and Learning for Kids Pinterest board?
+Follow our Fall Crafts and Learning for Kids Pinterest board!

 Once the first local trees started changing colors, I went out with my family to collect some beautiful autumn leaves that had fallen.
 We brought the leaves home and read up on different ways to preserve them.
 We settled on trying out one method using glycerin and another method using wax paper.
 Our goal was to try to preserve the color so we could use the preserved leaves in some fall crafts!
 (This post contains affiliate links.)